Tuesday, September 29, 2020

 Potential Trade Chips

 Joel Sherman had an interesting piece in the New York Post yesterday about Pete Alonso and Dominic Smith.
-Sherman asked eight sources from other NL East teams which one of the two that they would take if given the choice.
+Sherman asked eight sources from other NL East teams which one of the two they would take if given the choice.
 Smith came out a slight favor in the informal poll.

 I've been thinking about this topic myself lately.
 If Steve Cohen wants his Mets to truly contend next season, they're probably going to need more players than they are going to be able to obtain strictly through free agency.
 It's likely that whoever is handling the GM duties this winter is going to need to consider trades, too.
 The Mets aren't all that deep in quality prospects, and it really wouldn't be smart at all for the medium and long term to empty the farm system.
 Making some trades from the Major League roster would seem a likely option, and there is a bit of a surplus.